Story Sense® - Script Analyst, Script Doctor, Screenplay Consultant Story Sense® - Script Analysis from a Hollywood Script Doctor

 Always employ the number symbol (#) when referring to numbered characters, such as Girl #1 and Girl #2.

-To minimize any possibility of confusion (and to make the script easier to read), avoid naming two principal characters with the same initial letter (e.g., Albert and Anderson).
+To minimize any possibility of confusion (and to make the script easier to read), avoid naming two principal characters with the same initial letter (e.g. Albert and Anderson).

 Refrain from using ALL CAPS just for emphasis.
-There are three occasions when it’s permissible to use ALL CAPS in description: 1) when introducing a character, 2) to denote camera direction, and 3) to draw attention to sound effects.
+There are just three situations when it’s permissible to use ALL CAPS in description: 1) when introducing a character, 2) to denote camera direction, and 3) to draw attention to sound effects.
 The main reason for using ALL CAPS is to aid the production manager in breaking down the script.

 When wrapping lines, do not insert hyphens to break words.